CardinisCode/jobhuntmanager/README.md

 -   delete_all_applications.py

 ###### add_application.py
-This file contains the functionality behind:
--   Displaying the AddApplicationForm() form to the user
--   Extracting the information submitted on the form & adding the values (for the job application) to the 'job_applications' table in the 'jhmanager.db database.
--   Redirecting the user to the template: 'view_application.html'
+This file contains the functionality behind displaying the 'AddApplicationForm' (form) to the user & inserting these values into the 'job_applications' table in the 'jhmanager.db database, before redirecting the user to the template 'view_application.html' for this newly-created job application.

 ##### delete_all_applications.py:
-In this file we find the functionality to:
--   Delete all job application, and all interview, interview_preparation, note, & job offer entries linked to these applications, from their perspective SQL tables.
--   Redirect the user back to the 'dashboard.html' template.
+In this file we find the functionality to delete all job applications, & all interview, interview_preparation, note, & job offer entries linked to these applications, from their perspective SQL tables.
+The user is then redirected back to the dashboard (template: 'dashboard.html').

 ##### delete_an_application.py:
-In this file we find the functionality to:
--   Delete both a specific job application, and all interview, interview_preparation, note, & job offer entries linked to this application, from their perspective SQL tables.
--   Redirect the user back to the 'applications.html' template.
+In this file we find the functionality to delete both a specific job application, and all interview, interview_preparation, note, & job offer entries linked to this application, from their perspective SQL tables.
+The user is then redirected back to the 'applications.html' template.

 ##### update_application.py:
 In this file we find the functionality to:
--   Display the AddApplicationForm(), with the details of a specific application, to the user via the template 'update_application.html'
+-    Display the AddApplicationForm() (form), with the details of a specific application, to the user via the template 'update_application.html'.
 -   Grab the details from the form, update the relevant entry in the 'job_applications' table.
 -    Redirect the user to 'view_application.html' so that the user can view the application they've just updated.